 Eligible Master’s theses must be within the field of financial economics.
 Students must apply by submitting the thesis together with a letter of recommendation from the thesis supervisor to the NFI Administration by 30 June each year.
+NB: The application deadline has been moved to 1 October 2020.
 The thesis must have been submitted to the academic institution for final evaluation between last July and the application deadline.

 Incomplete applications will normally not be considered.
 The NFI may, at its sole discretion, allow the applicant to re-submit a thesis by a deadline determined by the NFI.
 If the re-submitted application is incomplete, the NFI may, at its sole discretion, reject the application.